 - VPN: If you have multiple offices, set up a VPN between the two.
 This will give you several options without having to open the RDP port 3389 or the MySQL port 3306 to the internet.
 With the VPN on you can use Microsoft RDP to the remote office computer through the VPN or direct connect using the Open Dental program to the remote office database.
 Either way, malicious attackers cannot port scan your offices and attempt to break in.

 - Use a secure remote desktop product: For the less technical, if you must remote connect from home to a computer in your office, don't rely on Microsoft RDP.
 While RDP gets the job done, it is easier and more secure to use another remote desktop product like Logmein or Teamviewer.

 - Turn off mapped drives: Turn off the ability to create mapped drives and remove all existing mapped drives.
-This is the primary attack method of Crypto-virus ransomware.
-If you have a file or folder that is shared through a mapped drive, the virus can encrypt anything in that shared folder.
-To protect your OpenDentImages folder use the UNC path (which crypto-viruses cannot jump to).
+This can prevent ransomware from jumping computers.
+To protect your OpenDentImages folder use the UNC path.

 - Install a reputable Antivirus Software: Each device in the office should have a reputable anti-virus installed, especially if small devices like phones and tablets are allowed to connect to the office network.
 There should be a policy that each device must have an anti-virus installed.
 There is a sharp increase in attacks on these small mobile devices.

 - Unique usernames and passwords: Each user should have their own username and password for any software they use, including the operating system, to track events and which accounts may be compromised.
 This is critical for Administrator accounts.